bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 But in time, eventually, everything's going to be a taproot transaction.
 At least that's the hope.
 So it's the kind of, it's an optimization that helps today, but won't help tomorrow, let's say.
-And then the biggest one is that instead of validating every transaction from the entire history, What you can actually do is you can take the UTXO sets and only check those outputs and see if any of those outputs correspond to a payment that belongs to you.
+And then the biggest one is that instead of validating every transaction from the entire history, what you can actually do is you can take the UTXO sets and only check those outputs and see if any of those outputs correspond to a payment that belongs to you.
 And the downside of this is that you will have no history, so you won't be able to see any outputs that were yours and were spent, but you will find all the outputs that were unspent.
 And it also requires a bit more of an additional database that ties the inputs that you might require to do this calculation to the UTXO and UTXO sets.
 There's a bit more complexity there, but the benefit there is that basically instead of scanning the entire history, you can now just take the UTXO sets, scan that, and find every unspent output that belongs to you.